opencord/voltha/docs/manuals/user/labtests/T01_tibit_olt_tests_activate_olt.md

 * To activate the OLT, execute the following command

 ```
-activate_olt
+enable
 ```
 * VOLTHA should initiate a connection and activation request to the Tibit OLT
 * VOLHA will create the logical OpenFlow device and ports and notify ONOS
 * VOLTHA will send an OLT-Activated event notification to the PON Manager
 * VOLTHA will also query the OLT for the number of ONUs connected and attempt to activate all ONUs
 * Verify the OLT and ONU status on device console with the following command